dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA2234](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2234): Pass system uri objects instead of strings

 A call is made to a method that has a string parameter whose name contains "uri", "URI", "urn", "URN", "url", or "URL".
-The declaring type of the method contains a corresponding method overload that has a System.Uri parameter.
+The declaring type of the method contains a corresponding method overload that has a 'System.Uri' parameter.

 |Item|Value|
 |-|-|